pronovic/apologies-server/DEVELOPER.md

 ## Development Environment

-My primary development environment is IntelliJ (or just Vim) on MacOS, but the code and the development process also work in a Linux environment (I've tested on Debian buster).
-As of now, I do not do any software development on Windows, so I don't know whether the code works there.
-Windows support is not a high priority for me.
+My primary development environment when writing this was IntelliJ on MacOS, but the code and the development process also work in a Linux environment (I've tested on Debian buster).
+The server relies on asyncio signal handling that is not supported on the Windows platform, and hence does not work there.

 ## Packaging and Dependencies